Szafa99/Pacman/README.md

 # PACMAN
 Pacman game implemented with C++ and SFML .
-Path finding using the dijkstra algorithm
+Path finding was using the dijkstra algorithm

 ![GitHub Logo](images/example.png)